-We have to stop for a second to say that here's a moment when we, as 21st century readers, have to remind ourselves that Tolstoy is writing in the 19th century: his views on class difference probably aren't ours.
+We're going to stop for a second to say that here's a moment when we, as 21st Century readers, have to remind ourselves that Tolstoy is writing in the 19th Century: his views on class difference probably aren't ours.
 So Levin's opinions seem dated and even offensive, but we need to put them in context in order to understand where he is coming from.
 Levin's ideas aren't as bad as some of the things that his friends say, so we do have the opportunity to do some comparing and contrasting.

 Levin is a hands-on landlord.
 He has lots of new ideas for improving farming on his land through more careful plowing and more efficient fertilizing, so that the fields can be kept active for more of the growing season than is traditional.
 But his tenants don't take his advice.
 They drag their feet, and all of Levin's great works come to nothing.
 So he spends a lot of the novel wondering why his tenants are so resistant to his plans.